Rev. Dr. Patricia Dutcher-Walls

 I’ve got a two part answer about my hope for the church.
 The first response comes from my own faith that God is constantly with the people of God as they live out their faith and serve the world.
 I find encouragement in the message of so many stories and poems of the Hebrew Bible that God will not and does not abandon us to our own devices and projects, but constantly leads us into new engagement for the healing of the world.
 My second response comes from the inspiration and energy that’s being generated through various endeavours to find new ways for communities of faith to connect with our communities and serve as God’s people.
 It’s exciting at VST to participate in educational programs that help students learn the skills in biblical, theological, missional and spiritual leadership that will help them be the kinds of pastors and initiators needed today.

 Her publications bridge scholarship for Biblical study both in the academy and the church, including four books and a number of articles in scholarly and religious journals.
-Her most recent book is one she edited; The Family in Life and In Death: Sociological and Archaeological Perspectives which is a collection of articles by leading scholars of the social and archaeological world of ancient Israel.
+Her most recent book is Reading the Historical Books: A Student’s Guide to Engaging the Biblical Text (Baker Academic, 2014).
+Other books include one she edited; The Family in Life and In Death: Sociological and Archaeological Perspectives which is a collection of articles by leading scholars of the social and archaeological world of ancient Israel.
 Jezebel: Portraits of a Queen, is a study of Queen Jezebel using the reading strategies of narrative and sociological method.
-Her other publications include The Commandments: For a Blessed Life, and adult education resource published by the Kerygma Program, and a series of articles on the David stories in The Lectionary Commentary: Theological Exegesis for Sunday’s Texts.
+She has published for the church as well, including The Commandments: For a Blessed Life, an adult education resource published by the Kerygma Program, and a series of articles on the David stories in The Lectionary Commentary: Theological Exegesis for Sunday’s Texts.
 Her articles range from an academic contribution on the sources of ancient Israel’s royal theology, “The Circumscription of the King: Deuteronomy 17:16-17 in Its Ancient Social Context,” in the Journal of Biblical Literature, to accessible articles on biblical interpretation in the Presbyterian Record such as “How to Read the Bible: A World of Difference,” June 2009.

 ← All People